DonBahall/fullstack_ecommerce_project/README.md

 To checkout the products click on Checkout.
 To shop more go back.
 Click on Ekart on the header to redirect to the products page.
-The user name button is to display the Information about the user.//currently not working Logout button is available to logout.//currently not working
+The user name button is to display the Information about the user.//currently not working Logout button is available to logout.//currently not working(plese remove the token from local storage to visualize the result)